Upcoming Webinar | Navigating Global Privacy Trends in 2026 on December 3rd @ 1:00 PM ET

 • Verified

-To be listed in progress, you’ll be listed specifically according to the path you’ve chosen to take:
+To be listed as in progress, you’ll be listed specifically according to the path you’ve chosen to take:

 For those who first pursue a Security Snapshot, you can be listed as: